chdonncha/Citybuilder-share/README.md

 2. Click "Properties".
 3. Go to the "General" tab.
 4. Add the following in "Launch Options": `"C:\Program Files (x86)\Steam\steamapps\common\SimCity 4 Deluxe\SC4Launcher.exe" %command%`

+## Troubleshooting
+**If the game crashes on entering a City**

+- Ensure that you have run the "4gb_patch.exe" included in the "Network Addon Mod" .zip
+- Upon executing the "4gb_patch" a window will open prompting User to select an executable
+- Select the "SimCity 4.exe" in `../SimCity 4 Deluxe\Apps` folder
+- Message should appear saying "Executable successfully patched!"